-Assessment of the conservation status of habitats identified in the site
+3. Assessment of the conservation status of habitats identified in the site

+The evaluation should be done for each habitat type for each of the criteria.
 The criteria for assessing the conservation status of habitats are the following:

-- (1) Size distribution of natural habitat;
+- a.
+Size distribution of natural habitat;

-- (2) Its structure and specific functions;
+- b.
+Its structure and specific functions;

-- (3) Status of its typical species
+- c.
+Status of its typical species